Get expert tips on how to plan out your daily schedule and routine when you have multiple kids. 10 steps to create the perfect schedule.

 Then, if you would like to, laminate it (I am in love with lamination right now).
 BUT, you might want to consult step 10 before laminating.

 And then, display it somewhere.
 I put it on our fridge.
-Brayden is old enough to read, so he loves to consult the schedule and see what is next.
-He helps keep us on track :).
+As your kids get old enough to read, they will love to consult the schedule and keep you on track.

 Step 10: Make an Alternate (optional)